CacheBrowser/cachebrowser/README.md

-# Deprecated
+# Merged Into MassBrowser
-CacheBrowser has been integrated into our new censorship circumvention tool called <b>MassBrowser</b>.
+CacheBrowser has been merged into our new censorship circumvention tool called <b>MassBrowser</b>.
 Please visit the [MassBrowser project](https://massbrowser.cs.umass.edu).

 # CacheBrowser